Cinux-Chosan/simple-cli-app/README.md

+## Warinig

+This is not a cli tool but part of [cli](https://github.com/Cinux-Chosan/react-simple-cli).

-# 🚀 Welcome to your new awesome project!
+## 🚀 Welcome to your new awesome project!

 This project has been created using **webpack scaffold**, you can now run